iXORTech/iXORTech-website/src/index.md

 #### [MCDReforged-Remote](https://github.com/iXORTech/MCDReforged-Remote)

-An MCDR plugin implementing the Flask framework.
-Allowing users to remotely control the Minecraft server or implement two-way chatbots through related APIs.
+An MCDR plugin which implements the Flask framework and allows users to remotely control the Minecraft server or implement two-way chatbots through related APIs.

 #### [MCDRemoteBot](https://github.com/iXORTech/MCDRemoteBot)

-An QQ chat bot implementing APIs from MCDReforged-Remote.
-Allowing users to chat with player in server or execute server commands in QQ Groups.
+A QQ chat bot which implements APIs from MCDReforged-Remote and allow users to chat with players in server or execute server commands in QQ Groups.

 #### [MCDRemote-Client](https://github.com/iXORTech/MCDRemote-Client)